 Sanford AirMed Celebrates 10 Years of Service in Northern Minnesota

 Sanford Health celebrated 10 years of air service Tuesday near their facility in Bemidji.
-Through the use of AirMed services, hospitals in Northern Minnesota like Sanford are able to provide care to those who may not be able to receive it.
+Through the use of AirMed services, hospitals in northern Minnesota like Sanford are able to provide care to those who may not otherwise be able to receive it.

 It’s not a bird, plane or even Superman, but rather something just as helpful: an air ambulance.
 For 10 years, northern Minnesota has seen the benefits of using this resource and how it has changed emergency medicine.